DavidSilveraGabriel/Data-science-resources/README.md

 # Posts

 [Top 5 websites where obtain DataSets for your Data Science projects](https://medium.com/p/a7b68e689bd0) : A guide on where to get datasets for your data science projects

+[Understanding AUC - ROC Curve](https://towardsdatascience.com/understanding-auc-roc-curve-68b2303cc9c5) :  It is one of the most important evaluation metrics for checking any classification model’s performance

 [The Ultimate guide to sql window functions](https://www.stratascratch.com/blog/the-ultimate-guide-to-sql-window-functions/) : This ultimate guide is a complete overview of the types of SQL window functions, their syntax and real-life examples of how to use them in queries.